Are you ready for Ramadan? What have you done to prepare for the blessed moth of Ramadan?

 4. Wake up for Qiyaam: Start by waking up 15 minutes before fajr and increase it as time goes on.
 This will ultimately also help you get use to sleeping less.

 5. Read Quran: Set time aside during the day just for reading the Quran.
 Last year, I thought the best time for this was after Asr (which ended up to be the time I would start to get “bored”).
 Needless to say, it was not the most optimal time, as by then I would usually be hungry, tired and not exactly in the best state to concentrate.
 So, this year I will prioritize the Quran and set time aside in the wee hours of the morning inshaa Allah.

-Get the Kids on board:
+Prepare for Ramadan by Getting the Kids on board:

 1. Outings: Take them to the places they want to visit now.
 With the extremely long days, you may not be up for walking around the farm or zoo.

 2. Get crafty: This is a fun way to announce the arrival of the blessed month so how about making some Ramadan decorations together.

 3. Share the knowledge: Prepare Ramadan related activities to teach your kids about the virtues of Ramadan.
 Reading books about Ramadan together is also a fun and popular family tradition to introduce or continue.

 4. Get ’em busy: For younger kids, prepare busy bags to use at the masjid.

 Prepare for Ramadan by getting your Kitchen in Order: